MasterCard007/stable-diffusion-output-categorize/README.md

 # File Metadata Extraction Script

 ## Overview
-This Python script is designed for handling files and extracting their metadata.
-It is particularly useful for tasks involving batch processing of files and metadata analysis.
+Categorizing the output PNGs of "Stable Diffusion," this Python script takes into account the model used and the shortest side of the image.

 ## Key Features
 - **Metadata Extraction**: Extracts metadata from files using `exiftool`.